[Column] The Iranian regime's expiration date

 Anyone who has ever read the biographical comic strip Persepolis by Marjane Satrapi knows that this was very strictly enforced by the vice squad.
 Anyone caught with an illegal cassette of Western music was immediately arrested.

 Throughout the more than 40 years since the revolution, many women have increasingly opposed the chador.
-Step-by-step, they started wearing headscarves with different colours and in such a way that their increasingly visible.
+Step-by-step, they started wearing headscarves with different colours and in such a way that they are increasingly visible.

 One Iranian woman told me that she received a comment about this from a municipal official when she had to apply for papers with her mother.
 Her mother snapped at the official that he should not look at the hair of strange women.